d33bs/set-website/_posts/2024-02-20-Navigating-Dependency-Chaos-with-Lockfiles.md

 These are often specific to the package management system and programming language being used.
 See the [Python Packaging Authority's Version Specifiers section](https://packaging.python.org/en/latest/specifications/version-specifiers/#id5) for an example of how these version constraints work.

+Many version specification constraints build upon ideas from [semantic versioning (SemVer)](https://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning).
+Generally, SemVer uses a dotted three number syntax which includes a major, minor, and patch version separated by periods.
+For example, a SemVer `1.2.3` represents major version 1, minor version 2, patch 3.
+Developers may use of this type of specification to help differentiate the various releases of their software and help build user confidence about expected operations.
+See the [Semantic Versioning specification at https://semver.org/](https://semver.org/) for more information about how SemVer works.

 ## Version constraints can still be chaotic

 ```mermaid!